Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bombala has 119 active public transport stops.
-These are served by a mix of trains and buses, with 11 different routes providing a total of 77 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically living 186 meters from the nearest stop.
+Bombala has 119 active public transport stops offering a mix of train and bus services.
+These are served by 11 different routes that collectively facilitate 77 weekly passenger trips.
+The town's transport accessibility is rated excellent, with residents typically residing just 186 meters from the nearest stop.

-On average, there are 11 trips per day across all routes, which equates to approximately 0 weekly trips per individual stop.
+On average, there are 11 daily trips across all routes, translating to approximately zero weekly trips per individual stop.

 Frequently Asked Questions - Transport